 Results from the drill program completed in 2022 at Ivana Central were announced on May 24, 2023.
 Due to the conditions at the prospect, the program used a combination of reverse circulation, direct circulation (DC) and diamond drilling to complete 2,607m of drilling in 43 scout holes.
 Radiometric borehole surveys were run on DC holes AGIC-007 to AGIC-043 as only limited drill cuttings were available.
-Radiometric probe results ranged up to 1442 cps (AGC-028), a result consistent with uranium results in the 150 ppm U range based on correlation with other drilling on the project.
 Analysis of the borehole radiometric anomalies and chip logging suggests that the target REDOX front was intercepted in 18 holes, delineating a +2.4km long and +1km wide NNW-SSE corridor at between 40m and 60m, open to the north and south.

-A total of 281 1-m samples were collected from RC holes AGIC 001-006; Uranium ranged from less than detection to 120 ppm $U_3O_8$ in 1m samples.
-Hole AGIC-043 was completed using diamond drilling to permit detailed logging of the geological units and the collection of better-quality samples.
-Multiple samples with elevated silver-cobalt-copper-uranium-tungsten were observed in the analytical results including a high-silver sample of 0.35m at 2880 ppm Ag.
+Multiple samples with elevated silver-cobalt-copper-uranium-tungsten were observed in the analytical results from RC and diamond drill samples, including a high-silver sample of 0.35m at 2880 ppm Ag.
 Core logging identified a black sand horizon between 46 and 62m in depth, interpreted as the REDOX front.